olpa/ailets/docs/technical-thoughts.md

 1. json
 2. markdown
 3. rich text
-4. link to host resources
+4. link to a host resource

-For (3): The format of the streamed json has yet to be defined.
+For (1): The format of the streamed json has yet to be defined.
 Let's use protobuf's [JSON mapping](https://protobuf.dev/programming-guides/proto3/#json) for inspiration.

-For (4): The document format should to be based on (3) and [ProseMirror's document model](https://github.com/ProseMirror/prosemirror-model).
+For (3): The document format should to be based on (1) and [ProseMirror's document model](https://github.com/ProseMirror/prosemirror-model).

-An example of (5) is a WebSocket connection.
+An example of a host resource is a WebSocket connection.

 ## Runtime library